Deviated Septum Repair

 It is important to follow any written instructions provided by Southern California Ear, Nose, & Throat to ensure a complete and uncomplicated recovery.
 Following instructions carefully will ensure your unrestricted breathing results are exactly what you were hoping for.
 It is necessary to keep your head elevated using several pillows, to avoid lying flat, and to take only the medication that has been prescribed for you.
 Please call one of our offices if you have any questions concerning medication.

 There will be a bandage under the nose to collect blood and fluid, which will drain for about a week.
 The bandages will need to be changed frequently over the first 24 hours.

 Nasal congestion will be present for a few weeks as the nasal passage heal.
 Do not blow your nose during the first week and avoid the urge to clean the inside of the nose, as this will disturb the healing process.
 You can clean the outside of your nose gently.

-Avoid taking any pain medication such as aspirin or Motrin, which are NSAIDs.
-Also avoid drinking alcohol as these will increase bleeding which can cause complications with healing.
+Avoid taking pain medications such as aspirin or Motrin, and also avoid drinking alcohol as these substances may increase bleeding, which can cause complications with healing.